Type of Cyprus company available:

 This company can be used for many different purposes, and can be treated as:

 - A Cyprus Holding Company

 - A Cyprus Consultancy company

-Capital requirement of a Cyprus company:
+Capital requirement for a Cyprus company:

 Restrictions upon the activities of a Cyprus company: